 Samples of plant-produced mixtures shall be obtained in accordance with WAQTC FOP for AASHTO T 168.
-Samples shall be reduced to the appropriate test size in accordance with WAQTC TM 5 and compacted while the mixture is still hot.
+Samples shall be reduced to the appropriate test size in accordance with WAQTC FOP for AASHTO R 47 and compacted while the mixture is still hot.
 Reheating of loose plant mixture should be avoided.